SaladTechnologies/salad-cloud-docs/.github/CONTRIBUTING.md

 To add a new endpoint (like dreambooth or transcription) to the documentation, follow these steps:

-1. Place the openapi3 compatible input and output json schema for the endpoint in the `api-specs` directory
+1. Place the openapi3 compatible input and output json schema for the endpoint in the `scripts/inputs-and-outputs` directory
 2. Place a config file in `scripts/endpoint-schema-configs`, following the existing config files as a template
-3. To run just one config file, use `node scripts/add-inference-endpoint-to-schema.js <config-file-name>`.
-   1. To run all config files, use `./scripts/add-all-endpoints`
+3. To run all config files, use `./scripts/add-all-endpoints`

 ## Adding Recipes